 The cohort on the conversion course is quite small, in fact, there are less than 20 of us in total!
 This means that you get to know everyone else on the course really well whilst you learn and study together.

-The lectures and academics that teach our modules are incredibly knowledgeable in their areas, which often leads to fascinating discussions in lectures, seminars and tutorials that contribute to our understanding of various psychological principles, theories and models.
+The lecturers and academics that teach our modules are incredibly knowledgeable in their areas, which often leads to fascinating discussions in lectures, seminars and tutorials that contribute to our understanding of various psychological principles, theories and models.

 The facilities in the School of Psychology are fantastic and very modern, including the computer lab, breakout space, virtual reality labs and neuro lab!
 There is a lot of research equipment, including EEGs, eye trackers, VR headsets and more that you can use when completing your MSc dissertation research project!